MrPaddi/PtRuleEngine/README.md

 }'
 ```

+> If you only want to run the latest version of the rule flow, use 'latest' for the '<version>' section.
+For example` http://localhost:8000/flows/RF008/latest/ `

 where `data` is the field information required for this rule flow.
 It can be viewed by editing the corresponding rule flow version of the service.

 By default, there is no field verification.
 You can obtain request field information by downloading version page information